manojpatra061/Todo-App/README.md

 # Todo-App
-# It's been built using HTML, CSS and JavaScript only.
+It's been built using HTML, CSS, and JavaScript only.